 Laws in the United States are predominantly pro-surrogacy.
-Most states make it easy for those who choose surrogacy as their method of assisted reproduction to experience a successfully completed surrogacy.
-Unfortunately, that is not true for all states.
-New York is known to have some of the most restrictive regulations when it comes to surrogacy.
+Most states make it easy for those who choose surrogacy as their method of assisted reproduction to experience a successfully completed journey.
+Still, many people ask, ‘can I become a surrogate mother in New York?’, since regulations there have historically been more restrictive than in other states.
+New York is known to have some of the most complex legal requirements when it comes to surrogacy.

 Surrogacy in New York

-For these reasons, the majority of intended parents seek surrogates that reside in surrogacy-friendly states.
+For these reasons, most intended parents seek surrogates that reside in surrogacy-friendly states.
 These states allow intended parents to be granted pre- or post-birth orders.
-They are also allowed to compensate surrogates which helps to increase the number of possible surrogates that they have to choose from.
+They are also allowed to compensate surrogates which helps to increase the number of possible surrogates that they must choose from.

 Is Surrogacy Legal in New York?